5 Best Crypto & Bitcoin Wallets In Canada + $50 Bonus

 How can I buy cryptocurrency in Canada?

-You can buy crypto in Canada using a cryptocurrency exchange like Kraken, CoinSmart or Bitbuy.
+You can buy crypto in Canada using a cryptocurrency exchange like Kraken, Bitbuy or VirgoCX.
 Every exchange has different features and benefits, but these are three of the top-rated platforms in Canada for buying and selling cryptocurrency, and they're extremely secure, too.

 Which app is the best for buying cryptocurrency in Canada?